its-dirg/IdProxy/README.txt

 6) SAML and OpenID Connect interface to CAS.

 7) Act as a standalone OP.
+A bit wierd for a proxy, but you can do it. :)

 8) Act as a standalone IdP.
+A bit wierd for a proxy, but you can do it. :)

 Get up and running in a few steps.